jessicabarker51/Project-3/README.md

 a) Filter Options:
    - Position: Users can filter the recruits based on their playing positions.
-   - Year: Users can select a specific year to explore the recruiting data.
    - Committed to: Users can filter recruits based on the schools they have committed to.

 b) Data Visualization:
    - Charting Height, Weight, and Rating: We will create interactive charts to showcase the distribution and trends of recruits' height, weight, and rating.